killakalle/8anu_Exploration/Capstone_Proposal.md

 * [theCrag.com](https://www.thecrag.com/)
 * [UKClimbing.com](https://www.ukclimbing.com/logbook/)

-With this project, I will explore the database of one of these websites to establish a personal recommendation system for climbers venturing into new climbing areas.
+With this project, I will explore the database of 8a.nu - published on [Kaggle](https://www.kaggle.com/dcohen21/8anu-climbing-logbook) - to establish a personal recommendation system for climbers venturing into new climbing areas.

+There has been quite a lot of academic research on the topic of recommender systems as well.
+Here is a short excerpt of publications:

+* Su and Khoshgoftaar provide a good introduction into CF in their article [A Survey of Collaborative Filtering Techniques](https://www.hindawi.com/journals/aai/2009/421425/)
+* In their 2018 paper Christakopoulou and Karypis provide an overview of [Local Latent Space Models for Top-N Recommendation](http://glaros.dtc.umn.edu/gkhome/node/1225)

 As I am an avid climber myself, this project is something I take a strong personal interest in.

 [^first]: [What is Rock Climbing?](https://riverrockclimbing.com/new-climbers/what-is-rock-climbing/)